BlaisProteomics/multiplierz/README.md

 ### mzDesktop GUI Interface

-**Note:** GUI Interface was released using the older, official release v2.2.1
+**Note:** GUI Interface was released using release v2.2.1 and does not incorporate changes from v2.2.2

 Not all biologists are computer scientists, so *multiplierz* provides a fully-graphical interface to most of its capabilities, including management of MGF and FASTA files, protein coverage visualization, and database search coordination.
 The mzDesktop GUI application can be found at [our Sourceforge page](https://sourceforge.net/projects/multiplierz/).